aminography/WorldCitiesApp/README.md

 This example project demonstrates a clean way to architect an Android application.
 The explanation will be written in a [Medium Post](https://medium.com/@aminography/android-app-architecture-in-a-clean-way-91e8b86e4b6f).

-This app consists of tree screens with a simple flow of UI.
+This app consists of three screens with a simple flow of UI.
 The first screen shows a filterable list of world cities.
 The content is retrieved from a json-structured file.

 In terms of presentation layer architecture, common `MVVM` pattern is highly adaptable with the Android development environment